LLNL/RAJA/docs/sphinx/tutorial/addVectors.rst

 ^^^^^^^^^^^^^^^^^^^^^

 By using a different execution policy, we can also run this loop on a CUDA GPU.
-Note that the user is reponsible for making sure that the data arrays are properly allocated and initialized on the device.
+Note that the user is responsible for making sure that the data arrays are properly allocated and initialized on the device.
 This can be done using explicit device allocation and copying from host memory or via CUDA unified memory, if available (for more information, see :ref:`plugins-label`).